4imothy/zsh_suggestions/README.md

 * [x] Create go script to get the path info

 Issues:
-* [x] When reading at bottom line and printing below tput rc puts the cursor on the bottom need it to go one up
+* [x] When reading at bottom line and printing below tput rc puts the cursor on the bottom because that was prev position.
+It needs to move up the length of matches - space to bottom